How to Calculate Child Support Payments in New York

 How to Collect Child Support in New York

-If you're having trouble collecting child support, you can get help from the local Child Support Enforcement Unit (CSEU) (called the Office of Child Support Services in New York City).
+If you're having trouble collecting child support, you can get help from the local child support office in your county.
 The office can collect support payments through its Support Collection Unit and then send the money to you.

-And if the other parent is behind on payments, the DCSE can help enforce the child support order by using a variety of methods, including:
+If the other parent is behind on payments, the DCSE can also help enforce the child support order.
+Depending on how much the other parent owes, the office has several ways of enforcing support, including:

 • an income withholding order requiring the parent's employer to take support payments out of wages